maripjan/Car-Accidents-Analysis-Dashboard-in-Python-using-Streamlit/README.md

 **Comments regarding app.py:**

-1. The purpose of this project was to create a simple web app (dashboard) that allows users to interactively analyze data related to vehicle accidents in NY.
+1. The purpose behind this project was to create a simple web app (dashboard) that allows users to interactively analyze data related to vehicle accidents in New York.

 2. **In order to run the app:**

 	- Open a terminal

-	-  If different, navigate to the directory where app.py is stored
+	-  If current working direcotry is different, then navigate to the directory where app.py is stored

 	- Type `streamlit run app.py`